 - kidnapping by pirates.

-Countries where the threat of kidnapping is particularly prevalent, and where DFAT’s travel advisories specifically warn of the threat of kidnapping, are: Afghanistan, Algeria, Bangladesh, Burkina Faso, Cameroon, Chad, Colombia, Democratic Republic of the Congo, Egypt, Eritrea, Ethiopia, India, Iraq, Kenya, Libya, Mali, Mauritania, Morocco, Niger, Nigeria, Pakistan, Peru, the Philippines, Saudi Arabia, Senegal, Somalia, South Sudan, Sudan, Tunisia, Yemen and the Indian Ocean, especially near the coast of Somalia.
+Countries where the threat of kidnapping is particularly prevalent, and where DFAT’s travel advisories specifically warn of the threat of kidnapping, include: Afghanistan, Algeria, Bangladesh, Burkina Faso, Cameroon, Chad, Colombia, Democratic Republic of the Congo, Egypt, Eritrea, Ethiopia, India, Iraq, Kenya, Lebanon, Libya, Malaysia, Mali, Mauritania, Morocco, Niger, Nigeria, Pakistan, Peru, the Philippines, Saudi Arabia, Senegal, Somalia, South Sudan, Sudan, Syria, Tunisia, Yemen and the Indian Ocean, especially near the coast of Somalia.

 For these countries, you should carefully read the destination-specific advice.

 The instability that led to the international intervention in Mali has increased the risk of kidnapping throughout North and West Africa.
-Malian-based militants and others located in Nigeria and Niger have carried out a number of kidnappings over the past 12 months, including in neighboring countries such as Cameroon.
+Malian-based militants and others located in Nigeria and Niger have carried out a number of kidnappings over the past two years, including in neighbouring countries such as Cameroon.
 Further kidnappings are likely in the North and West Africa region.
+Recent cases of kidnapping in Libya and Yemen have underlined the ongoing risk in those countries.

 If you do decide to travel to those areas of these countries where there is a particular threat of kidnapping or to remote areas where we strongly advise you not to travel, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.
 Any road travel should be undertaken in daylight, in convoy and with a local guide.
 Kidnappings can also occur at sea and pirates have kidnapped people from commercial vessels and pleasure craft (such as yachts).
 You should maintain a high level of vigilance at all times and watch for any suspicious or unusual activity.